Safety Engineering and Disaster Management - MEng (Hons) - Video

 Your third year is spent on industry placement, allowing you to participate in industrial activities, greatly enhancing your future employability.
-This gives you an insight into real world problems and potential career paths, allowing you to see how the content from years 1 and 2 is applied in practice, giving context to your final year of study.
+This gives you an insight into real world problems and potential career paths, allowing you to see how the content from years 1 and 2 is applied in practice, giving context to your final two years of study.

 Satisfactory completion of placement leads to the subsidiary award of Diploma in Professional Practice (DPP) upon graduation.

 Placement opportunities are mostly identified and approved by the Placement Co-ordinator but you are encouraged to avail of any personal contacts you have.
-In year 2 you will be asked to express interest in placement opportunities which can come from a wide range of industries as varied as nuclear and renewable energies, oil & gas, pharmaceutical, manufacturing, international aid agencies, engineering consultancies, government emergency response roles, and disaster management arenas.
+In year 2 you will be asked to express interest in placement opportunities which can come from a wide range of industries such as nuclear and renewable energies, oil & gas, pharmaceutical, manufacturing, international aid agencies, engineering consultancies, government emergency response roles, and disaster management arenas.
 Many placement opportunities will be in NI, GB and Republic of Ireland although you may seek placement opportunities in Europe or further afield.

 During placement you will have personal responsibility for managing your learning through working on real projects, developing you professional network of contacts recording your progress and achievements.
 An employer representative will supervise you throughout your period of industrial placement.
 Your placement coordinator maintains contact through the year to ensure that your needs are being met and that work-based learning is appropriate, giving you a positive overall experience.

-The cross-disciplinary nature of this course is very much reflected in the mix of staff you will learn with and from during your educational journey.
+The cross-disciplinary nature of this course is very much reflected in the mix of staff you will learn with, and from during, your educational journey.
 There is an essential mix of world class researchers in the field coupled with a variety of staff with decades of industrial experience.
 This perfect fusion of expertise is available for you to experience on a course of this nature.

 Also due to the global context within which this course is set there is an equally international teaching team with over 10 different nationalities represented.
 This multi-disciplinary and cosmopolitan team combines to create a course delivery team perfectly suited to supporting, guiding and teaching you how to operate professionally in this truly international and culturally diverse career.